bitcoinops/bitcoinops.github.io/_topics/en/timelocks.md

   - title: "BIP46 added for timelocked fidelity bonds"
     url: /en/newsletters/2024/07/19/#bips-1599

+  - title: "Discussion about the impact of time warp attacks on timelocks"
+    url: /en/newsletters/2024/12/06/#continued-discussion-about-consensus-cleanup-soft-fork-proposal

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: HTLCs